In this article:

 Who is a Direct Indexing portfolio suitable for?

 A Direct Indexing portfolio is ideal for clients who want to maximize their after-tax returns.
-It's also suitable for clients who want index-like exposure with the added benefit of tax efficiency and income.
+It's also suitable for clients who want index-like exposure but want to avoid holding specific stocks within an index.

 What is the minimum initial deposit?